superzzp/iOS-Easy-Task/README.md

 <img src="HoustonWeather/Documentation/Background2.png" alt="Background2" width="350"/>
 </p>
 The finished app is in the HoustonWeather folder. </br>
-The app Utilizes OpenWeatherMap API, SwiftyJSON and Alamofire for networking
+The app utilizes OpenWeatherMap API, SwiftyJSON and Alamofire for networking